enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux-text-manipulation/step1.md

 First of all we need to download a plain text file of the book, for example from the url http://www.hoepliscuola.it/download/2842/la-divina-commedia-txt.

-We can specify the name of the output file using the -O flag
+Specify the name of the output file using the -O flag

 ```
 wget http://www.hoepliscuola.it/download/2842/la-divina-commedia-txt{{execute}} -O divina_commedia.txt